dchenz/limelight-bot/README.md

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

 This bot is used to download every message in a Discord server and keep it in sync with a database.
-The database is shared with the Limelight backend server (see other repository), which aims to provide better search and filtering than Discord's built-in functions.
+The database is shared with the Limelight backend, which aims to provide better search and filtering than Discord's built-in functions.

-## Setup
+## Setup bot

 ### With Docker

 ```
-docker build -f Dockerfile.bot -t limelight-bot
+docker build -f Dockerfile.bot -t limelight-bot .

 docker run --env-file .env limelight-bot
 ```